This beautifully delicious green borsch recipe will become a new favorite in your crockpot cooking repertoire.

 - Now, let’s not forget about those hard-boiled eggs we cooked up earlier.
 We’ll slice those bad boys up and add them to our borsch for a little bit of extra protein and texture.

-- And then, we’ll let everything cook together for another 10 minutes or so until our borsch is looking and smelling divine.
+- And then we’ll let everything cook together for another 10 minutes or so, until our borsch looks and smells divine.

 Health benefits of Green Borsch